Opera v. 8.0

 Joined: May 2005

 Megan, I profoundly thank you for both the existence and content of your previous post.
 You are a class act.
 I also applaud the keeper of the keys to the forum to allow me to speak my mind without locking the door.
 These factors combined demand that I stay both to learn from, and to contribute to, what is obviously a first rate forum.
-Smiling

 I haven't worked up a profile yet; but as a precis, I am a former geophysicist now living on a disability pension having been struck down with Bipolar disorder.
 After a six year fight I have returned to a productive life and am currently assessing several options ranging from web-site design to software development.
-Confused Enough.
-Roll eyes
+Enough.

 I have mentioned the above, Megan, simply to acknowledge that you face a difficult journey.
 Webmastering can itself be a full time job.
 I, with good fortune hidden in the clouds of disaster, now am free to pursue these issues on a full time basis.